Establishing and Operating Transparent

 Directors’ compensation consists of monthly fixed compensation and performance-based compensation in the form of cash bonuses (short-term incentive) and stock-based compensation (long-term incentive) based on the idea that directors should be appropriately incentivized to pursue sustained growth in Toyoda Gosei’s value.
 Directors’ compensation is split roughly 70:20:10 among monthly compensation, cash bonuses, and stock-based compensation, respectively.

 Directors’ aggregate annual cash compensation (monthly compensation plus bonuses) is capped at 650 million yen (outside directors’ share included).
 Directors’ aggregate annual restricted stock-based compensation is capped at 100 million yen (outside directors are not eligible for restricted stock-based compensation).
-The compensation caps were approved at the annual Shareholders’ Meeting on June 12, 2020.
-The total compensation for outside directors has been revised to a maximum annual limit of 100 million yen, as resolved at the June 14, 2024, Shareholders’ Meeting.
+The compensation caps were approved at the Ordinary General Meeting of Shareholders on June 12, 2020.
+The total compensation for outside directors has been revised to a maximum annual limit of 100 million yen, as resolved at the Ordinary General Meeting of Shareholders held on June 14, 2024.

 ■Director Compensation Scheme